Skip to main content

 “We thought you knew that.”
 Jatin gasped.
 The Leader shook his head.

 “Yes, killing his sons was a wrong message.
-Everyone whose husbands and sons work in the Government now is scared.
+Everyone whose husband and sons work in the Government now is scared.
 At first, they thought only the British officers were unsafe.”
 Bonomali nodded.
 Vrijesh cleared his throat.

 “Umm… how safe… I mean…”